basuabhirup/keeper-app/README.md

 ## Steps I have followed:
 1. Downloaded the starting files and installed the requiring dependencies using `npm install` command.
 2. Created 4 components - `App`, `Header`, `Note` & `Footer` and edited them accordingly to render the corresponding elements in `ReactDOM`.
+3. Rendered all the notes inside `src/notes.js` file dynamically as separate Note components.